Baluwebsite/Safepath-crew-/README.md

 # Driver Safety Monitoring System

 A real-time driver safety monitoring system using Python and OpenCV for liveness detection (blink + motion), alerting, and face/eye recognition.
-Built for a hackathon at DHANEKULA INSTITUTE OF ENGINEERING & TECHNOLOGY.
+Built for a hackathon.

 ## Features